 - It’s focused on kernel machines, so it’s helpful to support vector machines for regression and classification problems.

-- It is capable of processing huge datasets consisting of up to 10 million samples.
+- Capable of processing huge datasets consisting of up to 10 million samples.

-- It is licensed under the terms of the GNU General Public License
+- Licensed under the terms of the GNU General Public License

 8. KERAS.IO (open-source)